 My only gripe is that I have more guitars than FretWraps, so I will need to buy more!
 Oh, and I wish they were all orange…

-FretWraps come in three different sizes and at the time of writing are $30 for a pack of three with free worldwide shipping.
+FretWraps come in three different sizes and at the time of writing are $30 for a pack of three.
+Click here to buy.

 For more information: